Moya/Moya/Readme.md

 | 2.3   | 7.0.2 - 7.0.4  | 7.0.2 - 7.0.4   | 7.0.2 - 7.0.4  |
 | 2.2   | <= 7.0.1       | <= 7.0.1        | <= 7.0.1       |

+_Note: If you are using Swift 4.2 in your project, but you are using Xcode 10.2, Moya 13 should work correctly even though we use Swift 5.0._

 **Upgrading to a new major version of Moya?
 Check out our [migration guides](https://github.com/Moya/Moya/blob/master/docs/MigrationGuides).**

 ### Swift Package Manager